rano-dipa/rano-dipa/README.md

 # Dipanwita Rano

-Master's student in Computer Science @ Texas A&M University (Class of 2026), focused on AI, ML, and full-stack development.
+Master's student in Computer Science at Texas A&M University (Class of 2026), focused on AI, ML, and full-stack development.
 LeetCode: 1800+ points.
+Experienced in building scalable systems, intelligent applications, and contributing to open-source projects.

 ---